 The Shelby Pups - I'm an LGD!
 Meet Juniper

-As you may know, the Shelby pups came to me to be evaluated regarding what sort of home would be appropriate for each pup given their blend of companion and guardian genetic base.
-The dam of the pups is a Newfoundland/Leonberger cross.
-The sire is an Anatolian/Komondor cross.
-I expected to see a blend of behaviors and I expected more than one pup to show my guardian behaviors; that isn't what happened.
-After only four days it became clear that Miss Juniper is wired differently than her siblings.
-At eight days into it I now feel I see a blend in her, but she also has definite LGD traits.
+After only four days, it became clear that Miss Juniper was wired differently than her siblings.
+At eight days into it, I now feel I see a blend in her, but she also has definite LGD traits.
 I'll share what I see through the videos below.

 I then watched her to see if she would be frustrated or confused by the fence panel.
 Nope.
 She calmly worked the edge of that until she popped out the other side.
-The other pups in the litter would not have made her choices, her relationship to real estate is LGD specific.
+The other pups in the litter would not have made her choices, her relationship to real estate is LGD-specific.

 This video was recorded the next day.
 Juniper left the group and gazed with an apparent interest in my pony, followed by working the perimeter a bit.
 A Maremma pup for this age would have worked more perimeter.
 Juniper's guarding style will be different than a Maremmas' is; I am still learning what that will be like.

 This video was recorded the next day.
 Early in the clicker session, Juniper left the group and approached the goats.
 Her approach to them was improved in comparison to her greeting of the cows.
-Juniper was part of my chicken-eating group of the night before, so she knew what Kathy had, yet she went to the goats instead.
+Juniper was part of my chicken treat-eating group of the night before, so she knew what Kathy had, yet she went to the goats instead.

-About ten minutes later Juniper thoroughly investigated my puppy-trainer sheep.
+About ten minutes later, Juniper thoroughly investigated my puppy-trainer sheep.

 A little bit later, as we ended our training session, Juniper again chose to spend time with the cows.
 You'll also see another pup show curiosity about the cows, but this pretty clearly wasn't guardian behavior.
 On the other hand, at Kathy's feet, Juniper was trying to figure out how to go under the gate to get a closer look at the cows.